-- 3. In December 2016 and January 2017, the Director General shared with Member States nine documents,2 developed and endorsed by all participants of the Joint Commission, providing clarifications for the implementation of Iran's nuclear-related measures as set out in the JCPOA for its duration.3 - 4.
-The estimated cost to the Agency for the implementation of Iran's Additional Protocol and for verifying and monitoring Iran's nuclear-related commitments as set out in the JCPOA is €9.2 million per annum.
-For 2018, extrabudgetary funding is necessary for €5.1 million of the €9.2 million.4 As of 15 May 2018, €6.1 million of extrabudgetary funding was available to meet the cost of JCPOA-related activities for 2018 and beyond.
+- of Governors authorized the Director General to implement the necessary verification and monitoring of Iran's nuclear-related commitments as set out in the JCPOA, and report accordingly, for the full duration of those commitments in light of Security Council resolution 2231 (2015), subject to the availability of funds and consistent with the Agency's standard safeguards practices.
+The Board of Governors also authorized the Agency to consult and exchange information with the Joint Commission, as set out in GOV/2015/53 and Corr.
+1. - 3.
+In December 2016 and January 2017, the Director General shared with Member States nine documents,2 developed and endorsed by all participants of the Joint Commission, providing clarifications for the implementation of Iran's nuclear-related measures as set out in the JCPOA for its duration.3 - 4.
+The estimated cost to the Agency for the implementation of Iran's Additional Protocol and for verifying and monitoring Iran's nuclear-related commitments as set out in the JCPOA is €0.2 million per annum.
+For 2019, extrabudgetary funding is necessary for €4.0 million of the €0.2 million.
+As of 20 February 2019, €3.1 million of extrabudgetary funding was available to meet the cost of JCPOA-related activities for 2019 and beyond.